 Once you become a parent, that beautiful little baby becomes your whole world.
 Everything you do revolves around your bundle of joy, and life as you know it pretty much changes in every way.
-But, that definitely doesn’t mean you can’t still do the things you love!
+But, that definitely doesn’t mean you can’t still do the things you love, like travel!
 It just means you have a cute little plus one to bring with you!

-Traveling has always been a huge part of my life, and I am personally SO excited to travel as a family of three.
-I was lucky enough to create such incredible memories with my family growing up as my parents took me and my brother around the world, that inspired my passion for travel, and eventually quitting my corporate job in San Francisco to move to Bali and pursue Jetset Christina full-time.
+Traveling has always been a huge part of my life, and from the second I got pregnant, I was SO excited to travel as a family of three.
+I have been lucky enough to create such incredible memories with my family growing up as my parents took me and my brother around the world, that inspired my passion for travel, and eventually quitting my corporate job in San Francisco to move to Bali and pursue Jetset Christina full-time.
 I truly cannot imagine my life without travel, and neither can Kenny, so traveling with our little coconut and showing our child the world so that they can become a well-rounded citizen of the world is something we will work hard to prioritize.
 And we want to help you travel more (and easier!) as a family too!

 As a disclaimer, I just want to say that if you are not ready to travel or are not comfortable doing so with a baby, that’s perfectly okay.
 There is no right or wrong time to start traveling again – it is all up to you and your new little family!
 Only you know what is best for you and your baby, no matter what anyone else says.
 And hey, who says a staycation in your city (or somewhere nearby) can’t be the best vacay ever?!